Search for extraterrestrial intelligence: UCLA

-Since 2016, UCLA undergraduate and graduate students have been participating in radio searches for technosignatures with the Green Bank Telescope.
+Since 2016, University of California Los Angeles (UCLA) undergraduate and graduate students have been participating in radio searches for technosignatures with the Green Bank Telescope.
 Targets include the Kepler field, TRAPPIST-1, and solar-type stars.
-The search is sensitive to Arecibo-class transmitters located within 420 ly of Earth and to transmitters that are 1,000 times more powerful than Arecibo located within 13,000 ly of Earth.
+The search is sensitive to Arecibo-class transmitters located within 420 light years of Earth and to transmitters that are 1,000 times more powerful than Arecibo located within 13,000 light years of Earth.

 Community SETI projects

 SETI@home

-The SETI@home project uses volunteer computing to analyze signals acquired by the SERENDIP project.
+The SETI@home project used volunteer computing to analyze signals acquired by the SERENDIP project.

-SETI@home was conceived by David Gedye along with Craig Kasnoff and is a popular volunteer volunteer computing project that was launched by the Berkeley SETI Research Center at the University of California, Berkeley, in May 1999.
+SETI@home was conceived by David Gedye along with Craig Kasnoff and is a popular volunteer computing project that was launched by the Berkeley SETI Research Center at the University of California, Berkeley, in May 1999.
 It was originally funded by The Planetary Society and Paramount Pictures, and later by the state of California.
 The project is run by director David P. Anderson and chief scientist Dan Werthimer.
-Any individual can become involved with SETI research by downloading the Berkeley Open Infrastructure for Network Computing (BOINC) software program, attaching to the SETI@home project, and allowing the program to run as a background process that uses idle computer power.
-The SETI@home program itself runs signal analysis on a "work unit" of data recorded from the central 2.5 MHz wide band of the SERENDIP IV instrument.
-After computation on the work unit is complete, the results are then automatically reported back to SETI@home servers at University of California, Berkeley.
+Any individual could become involved with SETI research by downloading the Berkeley Open Infrastructure for Network Computing (BOINC) software program, attaching to the SETI@home project, and allowing the program to run as a background process that uses idle computer power.
+The SETI@home program itself ran signal analysis on a "work unit" of data recorded from the central 2.5 MHz wide band of the SERENDIP IV instrument.
+After computation on the work unit was complete, the results were then automatically reported back to SETI@home servers at University of California, Berkeley.
 By June 28, 2009, the SETI@home project had over 180,000 active participants volunteering a total of over 290,000 computers.
-These computers give SETI@home an average computational power of 617 teraFLOPS.
+These computers gave SETI@home an average computational power of 617 teraFLOPS.
 In 2004 radio source SHGb02+14a set off speculation in the media that a signal had been detected but researchers noted the frequency drifted rapidly and the detection on three SETI@home computers fell within random chance.

 By 2010, after 10 years of data collection, SETI@home had listened to that one frequency at every point of over 67 percent of the sky observable from Arecibo with at least three scans (out of the goal of nine scans), which covers about 20 percent of the full celestial sphere.
 On March 31, 2020, with 91,454 active users, the project stopped sending out new work to SETI@home users, bringing this particular SETI effort to an indefinite hiatus.